 Here’s my one-day itinerary for Amsterdam.
 This is basically what I did when I first visited the city.
 Since then, I’ve been multiple times to Amsterdam, including staying for longer periods, but will I change what I did on that day few years ago – no, I won’t.
 I am sure this itinerary will help you fall in love with the Dutch Capital.
 Each time I had family and friends visiting me, we would do those things, and we always had fun – at a slow pace, letting Amsterdam work its charms on us.

 Walking routes and must-see attractions in Amsterdam

 I have mapped 4 walking routes on the map below together with the attractions you’ll see on your way and spots to take amazing photos of Amsterdam.
-Depending on your starting and ending points (train station, hotel) you can walk either of this routes or even make a combination between them.
+Depending on your starting and ending points (train station, hotel) you can walk either of these routes or even make a combination of them.
 To make things simple, the order of all 4 routes is from the Central Train Station to Rijksmuseum.
 I haven’t chosen for you which streets to take, as I believe that discovering a city by yourself is better than following a map strictly.

 So, let’s go!
 Enjoy your perfect day in Amsterdam and remember Amsterdam is not a city for one day!

 - Amsterdam Central Station – if you are arriving at Amsterdam Central Station, make sure you turn around and have a look at the building.
 In my opinion is one of the most beautiful buildings in Amsterdam!
 Designed by the famous Dutch architect Pierre Cuypers, it opened in 1889.
 The last years it’s been continuously renovated and modernized, so the area in front might seem a bit uninviting.